yugandharreddy23/devops-eks-portfolio/README.md

 * Cluster will fail if `enable_cluster_creator_admin_permissions = false`
 * Terraform stores state in S3 — ensure S3 bucket exists before running the pipeline
+* Ensure the IAM Role created in AWS has `enable_cluster_creator_admin_permissions = true` in your Terraform EKS module.

 ---

 ## 📄 Licensing

-MIT License — Free to use, share, modify.
+MIT License — Free to use and share.

 ---